- Contact information

 - DNR invasive species staff

-Oriental bittersweet (Celastrus orbiculatus)
+Oriental bittersweet, Asian bittersweet (Celastrus orbiculatus, Celastrus loeseneri)

-Oriental bittersweet is Restricted (Orange counties)
+Oriental bittersweet (C. orbiculatus) is Restricted (Orange counties)

 Other names for this plant include:

-- Scientific names: C. orbiculata; C. articulatus
+- Scientific names: Celastrus rosthornianus var. loeseneri, C. orbiculata; C. articulatus

 - Invades forests, woodlands, fields, hedge-rows, and coastal areas and can grow in open sites or under closed forest canopy.